roob1y/NutriTrack/BACKLOG.md

 XS
 - [ ] Remove visible scrollbar on the right when scrolling (hide via CSS)
-- [ ] Remove the calendar element from the header — unnecessary chrome
+- [ ] Remove the calendar element from the header
 - [ ] Decrease the size of the settings icon
-- [ ] Grocery list — disable the "Generate from this week's plan" button when the log is empty
 - [ ] Progress view — remove Current Streak and Longest Streak
 - [ ] Progress view — reorder sections: Today's Macros → This Week → Calorie Trend → Best Macro Day
+- [ ] Remove the timestamp from logged food entries — the time does not need to be displayed
+- [ ] Recipe macro values in the log — display to 1 decimal place for accuracy
+- [ ] Log view — display grams if the entry is a single food item, or number of portions if the entry is a recipe

 S
 - [ ] Log meal modal — move Meal Name, Search Recipes and Search Foods inputs above the meal type buttons
 - [ ] Log meal modal — Log Meal and Cancel buttons should always be visible and sit next to each other
+- [S] Rename "Log a Meal" to "Quick Log" to communicate that planning the week and adding to the log from the planner is the primary intended workflow
 - [ ] Planner — Week Plan, Recipes and Grocery tabs should remain visible no matter how far the user scrolls (sticky)
 - [ ] Planner — Weeks action button should always be visible no matter where the user scrolls (sticky)